-Worksheet for Gain on Sale of Assets to Related Person 1.
-Amount from line 19 of Schedule WD 2.
+Worksheet for Gain on Sale of Assets to Related Person Amount from line 19 of Schedule WD.
+If 0 (zero), do not complete the rest of this worksheet.
+You do not qualify for the subtraction .
+1 2.
 Long-term capital gain on the sale of assets to related person 2.
 3. Total long-term capital gain included on line 17 of Schedule WD 4.
 Divide line 2 by line 3.
-Carry decimal to four places 5.
-Multiply line 1 by line 4 6.
-If the amount on line 2 is gain from the sale of an asset used in farming, multiply line 5 by .40 (40%) and fill in result.
+Carry decimal to four places .
+4 5.
+Multiply line 1 by line 4 .
+5 6.
+If the amount on line 2 is gain from the sale of an asset used in farming, multiply line 5 by .40 (40% and fill in result.
 If the amount on line 2 is gain from the sale of a business asset or gain from the sale of qualified shares in a corporation, multiply line 5 by .70 (70%) and fill in result.
-This is your subtraction for gain on the sale of assets to a related person
+This is your subtraction for gain on the sale of assets to a related person.
+Enter this amount on line 26 ,

-Line 28 - Recoveries of Federal Itemized Deductions
+Line 27 - Recoveries of Federal Itemized Deductions